HorizenOfficial/eon/doc/api/wallet/createPrivateKey25519.md

 [&lt; EON API Documentation](/doc/api/index.md)
 ### wallet/createPrivateKeySecp256k1

-Create a private key in the Secp256k1 format.
+Create a private key in the Secp256k1 format.\
-Secp256k1 keys are the standard used in Ethereum EVM and also by EON EVM.
+Secp256k1 keys are the standard used in Ethereum EVMs and also by EON.\
-Returns the correspondent address.
+Returns the correspondent public address.

 **Parameters**